 Perform any of the following, in any order:

-• Place a Basic Pokémon card from your hand on your Bench face-up.
-Your bench can have a maximum of five Pokémon placed at once.
+- Place a Basic Pokémon card from your hand on your Bench face-up.
+Your bench can hold a maximum of five Pokémon.

-• Use any number of your Pokémon’s abilities (as listed in red on the card).
-You can use any number of abilities per turn.
+- Use any number of your Pokémon's Abilities (listed in red on the card).

 Phase three

-Attack, using one of your active Pokémon’s attacks.
-To use a Pokémon’s attack, you need to have enough Energy attached to meet the printed cost.
-Note that, unless otherwise specified, you don’t discard Energy after you make an attack.
+Attack, using one of your active Pokémon's attacks.
+To use a Pokémon's attack, you need to have enough Energy attached to meet the energy cost.
+You don't have to discard this Energy to make the attack, unless it says so.

 Once your active Pokémon has made its attack, your turn ends.
 It's now the other player's go!